ceph/ceph/src/python-common/README.rst

 Like for example:

--  All different Cython bindings
+- All different Cython bindings.
--  MGR modules
+- MGR modules.
 - ``ceph`` command line interface and other Ceph tools.
--  Also external tools
+- Also external tools.

 Requirements
 ============

 - ``python-six``

 Usage
 =====